p1ay8y3ar/idaBingGPTPlugin/README.md

 Press right mouse you will see the tab **idaBingGPTPlugin**.
 ![](./img/use.png)

-Now you can use your own prompts to do more thins!
+Now you can use your own prompts to do more things!
 ![](./img/customize.png)

 > make sure you can access bing.com correctly(For example, in China, use a VPN)